 - →12.
-Let c(k, n) be the number of ways for k children to hold hands to form n circles, where one child clasping his or her hands together and holding them out to form a circle is considered a circle.
-Find a recurrence for c(k, n).
-Is the family of numbers c(k, n) related to any of the other families of numbers we have studied?
+Let c(k,n) be the number of ways for k children to hold hands to form n circles, where one child clasping his or her hands together and holding them out to form a circle is considered a circle.
+(Having Mary hold Sam's right hand is different from having Mary hold Sam's left hand.)
+Find a recurrence for c(k,n).
+Is the family of numbers c(k,n) related to any of the other families of numbers we have studied?
 If so, how? - \rightarrow 13.
-How many labelled trees on n vertices have exactly four vertices of degree 1? - ⇒14.
-The degree sequence of a graph is a list of the degrees of the vertices in nonincreasing order.
-For example the degree sequence of the first graph in Figure 2.4 is 43221.
-For a graph with vertices labelled 1 through n, the ordered degree sequence of the graph is the sequence $d_1, d_2, \ldots d_n$ in which d_i is the degree of vertex i.
-How many labelled trees are there on n vertices with ordered degree sequence $d_1, d_2, \ldots d_n$?
-How many labelled trees are there on n vertices with with the degree sequence in which the degree d appears i_d times?
+How many labeled trees on n vertices have exactly four vertices of degree 1? - →14.
+The degree sequence of a graph is a list of the degrees of the vertices in non-increasing order.
+For example the degree sequence of the first graph in Figure 2.4 is (4,3,2,2,1).
+For a graph with vertices labeled 1 through n, the ordered degree sequence of the graph is the sequence $d_1, d_2, \ldots d_n$ in which d_i is the degree of vertex i.
+For example the ordered degree sequence of the first graph in Figure 2.2 is (1,2,3,3,1,1,2,1). - (a) How many labeled trees are there on n vertices with ordered degree sequence $d_1, d_2, \ldots d_n$?

+(b) How many labeled trees are there on n vertices with with the degree sequence in which the degree d appears i_d times?